-Heranba Industries: Aims For ₹2,500 Crore Revenue This Financial Year From Crop Protection And Crop Nutrition, Launches Fentaamine And Mycohil
+Heranba Industries Targets ₹2,500 Crore Revenue This FY From Crop Protection And Nutrition Segments

-Heranba Industries has strategically entered the crop nutrition market with the launch of two innovative products - Fentaamine and MycoHil - on April 10, 2026.
-The company aims to achieve ₹2,500 crore revenue this fiscal year from its combined crop protection and crop nutrition segments, aligning with its Vision 2026 growth roadmap that includes global expansion across 80+ countries.
+Heranba Industries has launched two innovative crop nutrition products, Fentaamine and MycoHil, developed in collaboration with a leading American multinational company.
+The company targets ₹2,500 crore revenue this fiscal year from its combined crop protection and crop nutrition segments, aligning with its Vision 2026 growth roadmap for global expansion across 80+ countries.

 *this image is generated using AI for illustrative purposes only.

-Heranba Industries Limited has launched two innovative crop nutrition products, Fentaamine and MycoHil, on April 10, 2026, marking its strategic entry into the rapidly expanding crop nutrition segment.
+Heranba Industries Limited has launched two innovative crop nutrition products, Fentaamine and MycoHil, marking its strategic entry into the rapidly expanding crop nutrition segment.
 The company announced ambitious revenue targets of ₹2,500 crore for the current fiscal year from its combined crop protection and crop nutrition segments.

 Product Launch Details